amchavan/alma-datapro-workflow-sandbox/README.md

 ./rmq-filter-log-all.py -listen '#'
 ```
 The logger will listen to all messages being exchanged and log them on the console.

-## Defining a processing Pipeline

-We can now define a multi-stage pipeline, with a data generator, one or more intermediate processing stages and a receiving end stage.

 ### Feeding data into the pipeline